 Take Terazosin exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

-Continue taking Terazosin even when you feel better.
-Do not stop taking this medicine unless instructed by the doctor.
+Terazosin must be taken regularly for it to be effective.
+Continue taking this medicine even when you feel better.
+Do not stop taking it unless instructed by the doctor.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.